 Perspectives: What to Expect when Traveling during an International Outbreak

 Outbreaks of communicable diseases have occurred throughout history, dramatically shaping the human experience.
-One of the most recognizable examples of an outbreak with terrible consequences for both human health and culture was the fourteenth-century plague epidemic, or “Black Death,” thought to have been caused by Yersinia pestis, which killed up to 60% of Europe’s population and also spread to Asia and Africa, possibly reducing the global population by 17%.
+One of the most recognizable examples of an outbreak with terrible consequences for both human health and culture was the 14th-century plague epidemic, or “Black Death,” thought to have been caused by Yersinia pestis, which killed up to 60% of Europe’s population and also spread to Asia and Africa, possibly reducing the global population by 17%.

 TRAVELER HEALTH SCREENING IS ALWAYS IN PLACE

-- Travel warning—a notice published by government health authorities advising people to avoid travel to an area where a disease outbreak has been identified
+- Travel warning—a notice published by government health authorities advising people to avoid nonessential travel to an area where a disease outbreak has been identified

 - Isolation—separating and restricting the movement of an ill person who has a communicable disease of concern from those who are healthy, to minimize disease spread by preventing further transmission